Premik/blender_rhubarb_lipsync_ng/README.md

 ![Capture](doc/img/maping.gif)

-### Tweak the Action strips
+### Tweak the Action Strips

 1. Open the `NLA Editor`.
 You can tweak the position/length/blending of the `NLA Strips`.
 Some default Strip properties can be changed in the `Strip placement settings` section.
-But the `Bake to NLA` would have to be run-again (removing the existing `Strips` first).
+However, the `Bake to NLA` would have to be run again (removing the existing `Strips` first).

-1. Hint: In Blender it is possible to change a property of multiple objects at once.
-For instance to enable auto-blending on all strips:
+1. Hint: In Blender, it is possible to change a property of multiple objects at once.
+For instance, to enable auto-blending on all strips:
    * Select all the strips in the NLA (press the `a` key).
-   *  `2x Shift-click` any of the already selected strip again to make it active.
+   * `2x Shift-click` any of the already selected strips again to make it active.
 This should show the side panel.
    * `Alt+click` the `Auto Blend In/Out` to distribute the change to all the selected strips.

-### Bake to single Action
+### Bake to Single Action
-If needed the `NLA Tracks` can be baked into single new `Action`.
-Note if you have both normal-action track pair and shapekey-action track pair they have to be baked one-by-one.
+If needed, the `NLA Tracks` can be baked into a single new `Action`.
+Note, if you have both a normal-action track pair and a shapekey-action track pair, they have to be baked one-by-one.

 1. Select the Armature and go to `Pose mode` (for normal-action tracks).
 1. Select the Bones you want to bake.
-For example press `a` to select all.
+For example, press `a` to select all.
 1. Select the strips in the NLA track you want to bake.
-The `b` key and box-select strips if you don't want to include all tracks.
+Use the `b` key and box-select strips if you don't want to include all tracks.
-1. The go to to `NLA Editor/main menu/Edit/Bake Action`
+1. Then go to `NLA Editor/main menu/Edit/Bake Action`.
 1. Consider checking the `Visual Keying` and `Clean Curves` options:

 ![Capture](doc/img/BakeNLATracks.png)

-A new `Action` would be created and selected in the `Action Editor`.
-Nowthe two RLPS tracks can now be disabled or removed (mouse-hover on the track name and press `x`).
+A new `Action` will be created and selected in the `Action Editor`.
+The two RLPS tracks can now be disabled or removed (mouse-hover on the track name and press `x`).

 ## Dev notes